 For example, APIs give credit unions ultimate flexibility in creating their desired digital applications to meet their members’ needs.
 And with Co-op’s pre-built partner integrations, the Developer Portal makes it easier for digital vendors to integrate with Co-op.
 We are advancing our digital provider partnerships to offer seamless integration and faster speed-to-market for our credit unions.

-And coming soon, Co-op’s software development kits (SDKs) and drop-in user interfaces (UIs) will significantly reduce development time and costs – credit unions save anywhere from 960-1,585 hours of development time compared with building an integration in-house from scratch for a small to medium-sized project.
+And now available, Co-op’s software development kits (SDKs) and drop-in user interfaces (UIs) will significantly reduce development time and costs – credit unions save anywhere from 960-1,585 hours of development time compared with building an integration in-house from scratch for a small to medium-sized project.

 The world of financial services is increasingly driven by speed, convenience, and a relentless focus on consumers’ evolving needs.
 Integrations are one important way credit unions can keep pace with the latest innovations while meeting their members where they are today – and tomorrow.

 Co-op is investing in the future of credit unions through our commitment to the digital payments ecosystem developed for credit unions, with credit unions.
-Learn more about the Co-op Development Portal and explore our open-solution APIs here.
+Learn more about the Co-op Development Portal and explore our open-solution APIs and select SDKs and Drop-in UIs here.
 Then reach out to us for help in designing your integrated digital ecosystem to best meet your members’ needs.